thiswillbeyourgithub/Quick-Whisper-Typer/README.md

 * I want to translate text: copy the text in to the clipboard then `python quick_whisper_typer.py --task=transform_clipboard --auto_paste`
 * I want to start a vocal conversation: `python quick_whisper_typer.py --task="new_voice_chat" --voice_engine='openai'`
 * I want to continue the conversation: `python quick_whisper_typer.py --task="continue_voice_chat" --voice_engine='openai'`
-* I want to be able to call it without setting up keybindings: `python loop.py` then press shift 5 times in any screen to call quick_whisper_typer.
+* I want to call it from anywhere without setting up keybindings, use `--loop` then press `shift` key several times from anywhere and you'll see a notification appear to trigger the tasks.

 ## Features